CJMenart/MetadataRepresentationProject/axioms.md

 * "All lanes that touch the same interesection and are inRoad of same road have the same cardinality"
 * "If a Lane is directRightOf another Lane, both of those Lanes are inRoad the same Road."

 ## Intersections
 ![schema-diagram](schema-diagrams/Intersection.png)

-### Axioms
+### Axioms (English)
-* "For every lane that touchesIntersection an Intersection, that Intersection points to that lane with one of either ingoingLane or outgoingLane."
 * "A touchingIntersection has exactly one direction"
 * "A touchingIntersection has exactly one lane"
 * "A touchingIntersection has exactly one cardinality"
 * "A touchingIntersection has exactly one intersection"

+### Axioms (Manchester)
+* TouchingIntersection SubClassOf hasDirection exactly 1 Direction
+* TouchingIntersection SubClassOf hasCardinality exactly 1 Cardinality
+* TouchingIntersection SubClassOf inverse touchesIntersection exactly 1 Lane
+* TouchingIntersection SubClassOf inverse touchesLane exactly 1 Intersection

 ## Traffic Instruction Indicators
 ![schema-diagram](schema-diagrams/TrafficInstructionIndicator.png)